 - Details of the University's all-inclusive international travel insurance scheme are available in iWaikato.

 - Travel insurance must be arranged with the University's brokers through the Financial Services Division using the travel insurance application form on the University's website; under no circumstances are staff permitted to arrange travel insurance for travel on University business through other insurers.

 - Staff are advised to arrange insurance cover well in advance of international travel on University business.

 - Standard insurance for international travel on University business is arranged by the University at no charge to the staff member's cost centre.

-- Where travel on University business requires high-cost insurance cover (i.e. for travel to extreme-risk or high-risk areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.
+- Where travel on University business requires high-cost insurance cover (i.e. for travel to ‘do not travel’ or ‘avoid non-essential travel’ areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.